envylabs/rapporteur/README.md

 Rails Engine, so it auto-initializes with Rails starts up.
 There is no further configuration necessary.

+By default, there are no application checks that run and the status endpoint simply reports the current application revision and time.
+This is useful for a basic connectivity check to be watched by a third party service like Pingdom for a very simple, non-critical application.

+You may optionally use any of the pre-defined checks (such as the ActiveRecord connection check) to expand the robustness of the status checks.
+Adding a check will execute that check each time the status endpoint is requested, so be somewhat wary of doing _too_ much.
+See more in the adding checks section, below.

+Further, you can define your own checks which could be custom to your application or environment and report their own, unique errors.
+The only requirement is that the check objects are callable (respond to `#call`, like a Proc).
+See more in the adding custom checks section, below.

 ### The endpoint

 This gem provides a new, single endpoint in your application.
 Specifically, it